claygod/coffer/README.md

 - [ ] method for obtaining all log files and checkpoints
 - [ ] method for viewing the log file
 - [ ] method of viewing the checkpoint file
+- [ ] the method of strict entry into the database (only if the entry with such a key does not exist)

 ### Copyright © 2019 Eduard Sesigin.
 All rights reserved.
 Contacts: <claygod@yandex.ru>